Azharul Haque: Death and legacy

 On 15 November 1971, a curfew was imposed on Dhaka.
 The area around his practice was surrounded by members of Al-Badr.
 He and another doctor, A. B. M. Humayan Kabir were waiting for an ambulance when they were spotted by the Al-Badr members, who interrogated them.
 The Al-Badr were looking for Azharul Haque and arrested the two doctors.
-On 16 November 1971, the bodies of Azharul Haque and A B M Hamayun Kabir were found in a culvert near Notre Dame College in Motijheel, Dhaka with their hands tied and blindfolded.
-He was buried in Azimpur graveyard.
-On 14 December 1995, Bangladesh Post Office released commemorative stamps in his name.
+Soon, they have gone missing, and searches started.
+Despite extensive searches, they were never found.